Reporting a Breach of Planning Control

-If you wish to report an issue for our team to investigate, please complete the Planning Enforcement Complaint Form.
+If you wish to report an issue for our team to investigate, please complete this form Planning Enforcement Complaint Form.

 Please ensure that all parts of the form are completed in full before submitting along with any photographs of the alleged breach of planning control.

 The form and photographs can be submitted via email, post or hand delivered to the Council Offices using the contact details below.

 Once a case has been registered and allocated to an Officer, you will receive a case reference number.
 All investigations for this case will take place under the reference number provided.

 The Officer will then commence their inquiries gathering the relevant information to aid their investigation; this may include a site visit to the location in question.
 The Officer will begin negotiations with the relevant parties in connection with the alleged breach of planning control; if a breach is identified the Officer will work towards remedying the breach.